VenMail/localizer/README.md

    - Rewrites matching view literals to `{{ __("Namespace.kind.slug") }}`
      when a key exists in the base `en` locale tree.
 4. In Blade/PHP files you can also use:
-   - **AI i18n: Convert Selection to Translation Key** to turn selected text into a `__('...')` call and automatically create the key in JSON files.
+   - **AI Localizer: Convert Selection to Translation Key** to turn selected text into a `__('...')` call and automatically create the key in JSON files.

 ## Settings